The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 Course code: MC-ENVLAW

-Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as seven subjects from the prescribed lists.
+Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as 87.5 credit points from the prescribed lists.

 Applicants must have completed:

 - A degree in law (LLB, JD or equivalent) leading to admission to practice, at honours standard, or equivalent

 - A degree in law (LLB, JD or equivalent) leading to admission to practice, or equivalent and two years of documented relevant professional experience